 You already have angles to work with, so it’s just a matter of giving the parts of your face more definition.
-Highlight under the eye area to make your stand out facing forward and not just when they’re catching light an angle.
-Also taking the attention away from the width of your face is highlighting your forehead and chin.
-This also adds more definition and gives you that a gentle glow or shimmer to the skin.
+Highlight under the eye area to make your face stand out facing forward and not just when they’re catching light at an angle.
+Also take the attention away from the width of your face by highlighting your forehead and chin.
+This also adds more definition and gives you that gentle glow or shimmer to the skin.
 If you do this right, you can narrow a wide forehead, soften a strong jaw line and keep the attention away from a strong or prominent chin.

 Contour along the jaw line and highlight at the temples to make these areas more prominent and balance out the middle portion of the face.
 Highlight under your eyes to give your face the illusion of cheekbones.

 Round or Oval Face

 If your face is round or oval, you would typically contour to create the illusion of more angles in your facial structure.
 The temples, cheekbones and the sides of the jawline need contouring to sort of frame your face and give you more definition.
 Highlight your chin and forehead to bring these areas forward and create angles to the face.
 You can also create fuller looking lips by highlighting your cupid’s bow.

 Do you have more contouring techniques for face shapes you can share?
 Let me know below!

 Join our mailing list to receive the latest news and updates from our team.